 "I want to thank you & all the instructors at the LMU A&D counseling program for all the encouragement & support.
-I was able to pass the test on the first attempt & have received my A&D counseling certificate.
+I was able to pass the test on the first attempt & have received my SUD counseling certificate.
 I have received a top-quality education in the field at a very reasonable price.
 Now, I can pursue my goal of trying to help others."

 —John Totten, alumni.

-You will gain a firm understanding of the knowledge needed to be an effective Alcohol and Drug Counselor.
+You will gain a firm understanding of the knowledge needed to be an effective SUD Counselor.
 But knowledge alone is not enough; to be an outstanding counselor you must develop an understanding of the application of the learned knowledge.
 The courses at LMU Extension are designed to prepare you to apply what you have learned.
-During the practicum portion of the program, you will demonstrate your "voice" as an Alcohol and Drug Counselor, as well as deepen your knowledge through direct hands-on experience.
+During the practicum portion of the program, you will demonstrate your "voice" as a SUD Counselor, as well as deepen your knowledge through direct hands-on experience.